studywebAI/cautie/PROGRESS.md

 ## 🏫 Teacher Dashboard
 - [x] Implemented the initial layout for the Teacher Dashboard.
-- [x] Created a `ClassCard` component to display summary information for each class.
+- [xx] Created a `ClassCard` component to display summary information for each class.
 - [x] Added a role switcher to toggle between Student and Teacher views.